Olyaolya13/Thalby/README.md

 Thalby project
 Implemented layout of a one-page site.
-In the process of writing modal windows, adaptive layout Used technologies:
+In the process of writing modal windows.
+Used technologies:

 - HTML5
-- CSS3
+- Adaptive layout CSS3 max 1800px min 320px
 - Grid
 - Flex